WildernessLabs/Clima/README.md

             With this kit, it includes the complete package of sensors, PCB enclosure and mount to place this outdoors.
 You'll be able to measure wind speed/direction, rain volume, atmospheric conditions like temperature, pressure, humidity, CO2 levels and GPS Coordinates.
         </td>
         <td>
-            With the Hack Kit, you can build this project to measure indoor room temperature with an analog temperature sensor, use a 240x240 TFT Spi display and three push buttons to build a simple UI using MicroGraphics to do things like change temperature units, and more.
+            With the Meadow Hack Kit, you can build this project to measure indoor room temperature with an analog temperature sensor, use a 240x240 TFT Spi display and three push buttons to build a simple UI using MicroGraphics to do things like change temperature units, and more.
         </td>
     </tr>
 </table>